funvill/funvill.github.io/_posts/2009-08-24-crazy-eights.md

 ---
-title: Crazy Eights
+title: "Crazy Eights"
 date: 2009-08-24 11:18:00
+categories:
+- Cards
-categories: Cards Games
+- Games
+slug: crazy-eights

 ---

 Crazy Eights is a card game for two or more players.

 <strong>What you need to play</strong>